High-Voltage storage system

 Chemical composition of battery cells in high-voltage storage systems

 The performance of high-voltage storage systems is determined by the cell chemistry.
 Depending on the chemical composition of the electrodes and the electrolyte, the internal resistance, the nominal voltage, the energy density and, of course, the price of the cell change.
-While the nominal voltage is generally not a problem in high-voltage batteries due to the serial connection of the individual cells, the internal resistance has an influence on the current carrying capacity and charging time as well as the energy density on the size and weight of the battery.
+While the nominal voltage is generally not a problem in high-voltage batteries due to the serial connection of the individual cells, the internal resistance has an influence on the current carrying capacity and charging time.
+Additionally, it influences the energy density on the size and weight of the battery.

-Commonly used electrode materials include lead, nickel-cadmium, lithium iron phosphate or lithium titanate, all of which differ in their electrical properties and are advantageous for certain applications.
+Commonly used electrode materials include lead, nickel-cadmium, lithium iron phosphate, or lithium titanate.
+These materials differ in their electrical properties and are advantageous for certain applications.
 Due to the rapidly increasing demand for batteries, there are already bottlenecks in the extraction and supply of raw materials required for the production of rechargeable batteries.
-Examples include the production bottleneck for copper foil or the urgently needed element cobalt, which increases the energy density in lithium-ion batteries.
+Examples include the production bottleneck for copper foil or the urgently needed element cobalt.
+These elements increase the energy density in lithium-ion batteries.
 These problems are likely to become even more acute in the future.

 High-voltage batteries in practice

 A fundamental distinction is made between mobile and stationary high-voltage storage systems.
-Examples of mobile storage systems include traction batteries in electric vehicles, while stationary storage systems are often used to bridge grid fluctuations or power failures in critical applications such as hospitals and data centres.
+Examples of mobile storage systems include traction batteries in electric vehicles.
+Meanwhile, stationary storage systems are often used to bridge grid fluctuations or power failures in critical applications.
+Examples are hospitals and data centres.
 The systems have to fulfil different requirements depending on the application.
 In contrast to the 12 VDC starter batteries used in most cars, the legislator has not yet prescribed a deposit system for other batteries.
 However, due to the scarcity of raw materials and the associated high costs, a sustainable recycling programme is essential.